Colombia's San Andres island offers visitors turquoise waters, sandy beaches, and boatloads of beach bars.

 San Andres is the largest island of a 22-square mile archipelago located 480 miles north of the Colombian mainland.

-The north end of San Andres is the capital of the department, which includes the other islands, namely Providencia and Santa Catalina.
+The north end of San Andres is the department's capital, which includes the other islands, namely Providencia and Santa Catalina.

 Geographically, San Andres is closer to the coast of Nicaragua (140 miles) than Colombia.